-DigiPen reviews applicants' portfolios to ensure that students have the appropriate foundational skills to succeed in the degree programs to which they are applying.
+DigiPen reviews applicants' art portfolios to ensure that students have the appropriate foundational skills to succeed in the degree programs to which they are applying.

-Applicants to the Digital Art and Animation (BFA) degree are required to submit an art portfolio.
-This portfolio must contain between 15 to 20 samples of original artwork created by the applicant.
-At least 10 pieces must be drawings from direct observation, rather than from photos, other 2D references, or the student's imagination.
-The remaining pieces should demonstrate the applicant's artistic range and skill.
-Animations, figure/animal studies, character designs, architectural renderings, landscape studies, sculptures, and paintings are preferred for this part of the portfolio.
+Applicants to the BFA in Digital Art and Animation degree are required to submit an art portfolio.
+This portfolio must contain between 15 and 20 samples of original artwork created by the applicant and must demonstrate that the applicant has sufficient foundational drawing skills to meet the challenges of DigiPen's rigorous curriculum.
+Sustained drawings (i.e., those that took two to three hours to complete) are encouraged to demonstrate the applicant's skill and concentration.
 If necessary, DigiPen may request more samples for review.